Many or all companies we feature compensate us. Compensation and editorial

 How to choose the best non-owner-occupied HELOC for you

-Your lender may request copies of the following documents to help verify your identity, income, and employment.
-Be aware that your lender might require more documentation than you’d need to take out an owner-occupied HELOC, including:
+Your lender may request copies of the following documents to help verify your identity, income, and employment:

 • Pay stubs